-On that day, a small snack shop appeared along the Jacobean route which raised our spirits considerably.
+On that day, a small snack shop appeared along the Jacobean route raising our spirits considerably.
 While our raincoats dripped puddles of water on the wooden floor, we savored the hot chocolate served in paper cups and engaged the young owner, his wife and a local customer in conversation.
-The sense of the place hinted at a hand to mouth existence for the young couple who, with an infant in tow, were doing their best to make ends meet during this, the pilgrimage’s peak season.
-Liberating some of their provisions prompted a heartfelt Buen Camino’ from the grateful owner.
+The sense of the place hinted at a hand to mouth existence for the couple who, with infant in tow, were doing their best to make ends meet during the pilgrimage’s peak season.
+Liberating some of their provisions prompted a heartfelt ‘Buen Camino’ from the grateful owner.
 We were once again on our way.
-A few kilometers later, Aurora and I arrived at our gritty truck stop hostel on Route N-120 along the Camino to Santiago de Compostela.
+A few kilometers later, Aurora and I arrived at our truck stop hostel on Route N-120 along the Camino to Santiago de Compostela.

-I nodded in doleful affirmation.
+I nodded in affirmation.